 After receiving an A.B. degree in both Political Science and Sociology from Duke University in May 2000, Ms. Woods earned her J.D. in May 2003 from the George Washington University Law School.
 Ms. Woods is admitted to practice before the federal and state courts of Maryland and the District of Columbia.

-Ms. Woods is currently serving on the Board of Directors for the Jubilee Support Alliance, a non-profit organization dedicated to supporting Jubilee Housing, a non-profit affordable housing and services provider in Washington, D.C.
+From 2015 to 2018, Ms. Woods served on the Board of Directors for the Jubilee Support Alliance, a non-profit organization dedicated to supporting Jubilee Housing, a non-profit affordable housing and services provider in Washington, D.C.
 She served on the Board of Trustees of the Potomac Lighthouse Public Charter School in Washington, D.C. from 2008 to 2014, including as Chair and Treasurer.
 She also served as a member of the Board of Directors for the Washington Bar Association from 2014 to 2015 and 2006 to 2009, and was the inaugural chair of the Young Lawyers’ Committee of the Corporation, Finance & Securities Law Section of the District of Columbia Bar Association from 2006 to 2008.

 College: Duke University- A.B.
 Political Science and Sociology, 2000